 Credentials/Documentation

 Applicants should document the need for assistance, state the objectives of the project, outline the method of operations, describe the evaluation procedures, and provide a budget with justification of funds requested.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.

 Aplication and Award Process